RayBB/openlibrary-docs/Getting-Involved/Open-Library-Community-Call-Minutes.md

 ### Attendees

-T.B.D
+- Drini
+- Tabish
+- Neal
+- Tom
+- Galen
+- Mek

 ## Agenda

 - Updates & wins in the past one week
 - Open Pull Requests? (none this week)
 - What are we working on this week
+- Special topic(s):
+    - This week: 2020 openlibraries Wishlist
-- Special topic(s): Merging endpoint & Writing Bots
+    - Next week: Merging endpoint & Writing Bots
-- Next week: Canonical Books Page
+    - Next next week: Canonical Books Page

+### Updates

+- openlibrary.php updated within petabox into production + developer modes to allow mocking of lending from within OpenLibrary

 ## 2018-04-10 Community Call